lucatacconi/crunz-ui/.github/FAQ.md

 > :warning: ***Attention, the above examples work on an embedded Crunz installation***

-### I use Xampp on my server and I get an error when I try to manually execute a task
+### I use Xampp on my server and I get an error when I try to manually execute a task by interface

+Crunz-ui allows you to launch the execution of tasks directly from the interface.

+Using Crunz-ui on Xampp with PHP already present on the server in a separate installation from XAMPP, functions "Execute and wait log" present in the Tasks table section menu will fail with errors similar to the following: Unable to load dynamic library 'curl.so'.

+In the situation above, Web interface in fact is served by Xampp Apache and PHP but scheduled task execution is executed by PHP installed in the machine.
+When you try to start execution by web interface Xampp try to use PHP installed on the same machine (usually present under /usr/bin) with modules and libraries installed in Xampp end obviously get an error.

+You can avoid error replacing the php symlink in the /usr/bin directory and pointing it to Xampp's php.

+Do not delete the original symbolic link but save or rename it

 ### How do I configure the system to generate logs in a custom folder?